kavynabel/iliwycmbd_streamlit/README.md

 ## 2.1 Clone Repo

 Clone the repository to your computer and make sure to save the file in your DS460 Folder or where your docker Container is.
-This will allow to work on the files within your docker enviroment.
+This will allow you to work on the files within your docker enviroment.

 ## 3 Pickle iris_ml.py